2004 Indian Ocean earthquake and tsunami: Andaman and Nicobar Islands

 Due to close proximity to the earthquake, the tsunami took just minutes to devastate the Andaman and Nicobar Islands.
 The Andaman Islands were moderately affected while the island of Little Andaman and the Nicobar Islands were severely affected by the tsunami.

-In South Andaman island, based on local eyewitnesses, there were three tsunami waves, with the third being the most destructive.
+In South Andaman Island, based on local eyewitnesses, there were three tsunami waves, with the third being the most destructive.
 Flooding occurred at the coast and low-lying areas inland, which were connected to open sea through creeks.
-Inundation was observed, along the east coast of South Andaman Island, restricted to Chidiyatapu, Burmanallah, Kodiaghat, Beadnabad, Corbyn's cove and Marina Park/Aberdeen Jetty areas.
-Along the west coast, the inundation was observed around Guptapara, Manjeri, Wandoor, Collinpur and Tirur regions.
+Inundation was observed, along the east coast of South Andaman Island, restricted to Chidiyatapu, Burmanallah, Kodiaghat, Beadnabad, Corbyn's Cove and Marina Park/Aberdeen Jetty areas.
 Several near-shore establishments and numerous infrastructures such as seawalls and a 20 MW diesel-generated power plant at Bamboo Flat were destroyed.
 At Port Blair, the water receded before the first wave, and the third wave was the tallest and caused the most damage.

 Results of the tsunami survey in South Andaman along Chiriyatapu, Corbyn's Cove and Wandoor beaches: